-Immerse yourself in hundreds of family photographs, first-hand accounts, historical documents, and personal interviews that explore the events in East Africa in the early 1970s that led to the first mass immigration of over 6,000 Ismaili Muslims to Canada.
+With hundreds of family photographs, first-hand accounts, historical documents, and personal interviews, the exhibition immerses you in the events that took place in East Africa in the early 1970s that led to the first mass immigration of over 6,000 Ismaili Muslims to Canada.
 The exhibition also explores recent immigration stories of other Ismaili newcomers from Syria, Afghanistan, Tajikistan, India, Pakistan, and beyond.

 50 Years of Migration is presented by the Aga Khan Council for Canada in collaboration with award-winning Canadian artist Aquil Virani.
-After its debut at the Aga Khan Museum, the exhibition will tour Jamatkhanas (places of Ismaili communion and prayer) and Ismaili community spaces across Canada.
+It debuted at the Aga Khan Museum earlier this year, and will continue to tour Jamatkhanas (places of Ismaili communion and prayer) and Ismaili community spaces across Canada.

 Click here for more insight into the inspiration behind the exhibition from Creative Director Aquil Virani.